ETS-Android5/jarvis-services/README.md

 For implementation you don't need complie additional libraries.

-To implement just paste the next code to your app:
+To implement Jarvis API just paste the next code to your app:
 ```java
 try {
 	int REQUIRED_RESPONSE = 1;